 Darryl Earnest, Deputy Administrator, Cotton & Tobacco Program, AMS, USDA, 3275 Appling Road, Room 11, Memphis, TN 38133.
 Telephone (901) 384-3060, facsimile (901) 384-3021, or email firstname.lastname@example.org.

 Start Supplemental Information

 Executive Orders 12866 and 13563 direct agencies to access all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health, and safety effects, distributive impacts and equity).
 Executive Order 13563 emphasizes the importance of quantifying both costs and benefits, reducing costs, harmonizing rules, and promoting flexibility.
 This action has been designated as a “non-significant regulatory action” under section 3(f) of Executive Order 12866 and therefore has not been reviewed by the Office of Management and Budget (OMB).

 This action has been reviewed in accordance with the requirements of Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.
 The review reveals that this regulation would not have substantial and direct effects on Tribal governments and would not have significant Tribal implications.

-This proposed rule has been reviewed under Executive Order 12988, Civil Justice Reform.
+This final rule has been reviewed under Executive Order 12988, Civil Justice Reform.
 It is not intended to have retroactive effect.
 There are no administrative procedures that must be exhausted prior to any judicial challenge to the provisions of this rule.